Data-ScienceHub/gpce-covid/v0/README.md

 **`Note that`**, old config files would not run with these scripts, but they are similar.

+## Demo

+A demo on how to run this on Google Colab or Rivanna remote servers is uploaded in [here](https://drive.google.com/file/d/1FmgQs4362TsavHZhDLCQI-RUaiQJ1XDP/view?usp=sharing).

 ## Environment Setup

 ### Google Colab